smpio/kubernator/README.md

 #### Navigation Tree

-Navigation tree shows object kinds, grouped by namespaces, and objects themselves.
+Navigation tree shows objects' kinds, grouped by namespaces, and objects themselves.
 All API groups are fetched, which yields a list of versions and endpoints for every group.
 Then for all groups and versions `Kubernator` loads resources list, and then ― list of objects for every known resource.
 To show the tree, objects are grouped by their namespaces.
 Navigation has its own actions bar, which currently consists from one action ― reload namespaces.

 ![Catalog: Navigation Tree](screenshots/catalog-navigation-tree.gif)